nrichards/mdpicgen/README.md

 # Examples

-Markdown source document showing a supported table and cells.
-Illustrates:
+## Markdown requirements:

+1. Notice the first row's header is `Button`.
+2. Notice the `<br>` tag is used only once.
-1. Supported cell pattern, already populated with an image path.
-Image will be generated.
+   1. With `--md-out-file`, an image link will be added, if missing.
-2. Supported cell pattern, and needing an image.
-Image will be generated. **FUTURE**: _Cell contents will be updated with image link after br-tag._
-3. Cell pattern not supported.
-Has no br-tag.
-No image will be generated, and no cell modifications will be made.
+   2. Or it will be updated, if already in the doc.
+3. Notice the "B1", "SHIFT", etc are configured in the [patset file](qunmk2.patset).

 ```markdown
 |               Button               | Description                            |